 Today is Absinthe Day

 And what better way to celebrate Absinthe Day than with a cocktail created by a true Bohemian, absinthe fan and one of the world's most influential bartenders, Dick Bradsell.
-Indeed, in December 1998, in an upstairs room at London's Groucho Club, when George Rowley launched the first absinthe to be sold in Britain since the First World War, it was Dick who was not only mixing long forgotten cocktails, but was also reassuring the assembled journalists that this supposedly banned spirit was safe to drink.
+Indeed, in December 1998, in an upstairs room at London's Groucho Club, when George Rowley launched the first absinthe to be sold in Britain since the First World War, it was Dick who was not only mixing long-forgotten cocktails but was also reassuring the assembled journalists and drinks writers that this supposedly banned spirit was safe to drink.
+I'm proud to have been there to recount the story.

 Dick made many drinks using absinthe but here are links to four of his original recipes: